flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 ## Scalability: Training on Large Data Sets

-The main thing to consider when using `CharLMEmbeddings` (which you should) is that they are somewhat costly to generate for large training data sets.
+The main thing to consider when using `FlairEmbeddings` (which you should) is that they are somewhat costly to generate for large training data sets.
 Depending on your setup, you can set options to optimize training time.
 There are three questions to ask: